1.4 Is there an official CISSPforum FAQ?

 As a point of etiquette, if you wish to raise the issues discussed in CISSPforum elsewhere, it is best either to rewrite the salient points in your own words (sanitizing the identities and expunging the facts as appropriate) or to contact the original author/s for explicit permission, or both.
 Members contacted in this way are invariably flattered to be asked.
 You will almost certainly get the help you need to re-publish or at least plagiarize the salient parts from original piece, and make a new friend in the process.

 3 FORUM CONTENT

 3.1 Is there an archive of CISSPforum postings?

-Yes, postings to CISSPforum are automatically archived for all posterity on Yahoo!
-Groups.
+Yes: CISSPforum messages are preserved for all eternity on CISSPforum.
 Remember this if you are about to flame another member or post something private, off-topic or lame.
-The cream of CISSPforum postings may also be shamelessly
+The cream of CISSPforum postings may also be shamelessly plundered for FAQ content.

 3.2 Is this the proper place to compare certifications?